 - Laws – § 35-332

-- Purchase Agreement -Once a prospective buyer has been found, this agreement may be used to set the terms for the transfer of ownership.
+- Purchase Agreement – Once a buyer and seller agree to the terms for the sale of a property this agreement may be used to set the terms for the transfer of ownership.

 A licensee may only represent both the buyer and seller of a property in a real estate transaction if written consent is given by both parties.